It’s marketed as a supplement designed to help support you on your journey as you look to hit your goals.

 As you can see for yourself, Nuclear Burn uses nine main ingredients to help you burn more fat.
 Let’s take a look at the main ones:

 • Green Tea Extract – Another top ingredient.
-We rate Green Tea Extract as one of the prime natural fat burner ingredients because its a potent thermogenic which is also packed full of antioxidants.
+We rate Green Tea Extract as one of our favorite inclusions for a product like this.
 It’s great to see it included in the formula.

-• Rhodia Rosea – This is an interesting inclusion because we’ve seen it much more regularly in pre workout supplements than fat burners.
-It’s a herb that can help to boost cognition and overall mood.
-Not a bad effect, but not linked directly with fat burning.
+• Rhodia Rosea – This is an interesting inclusion because we’ve seen it much more regularly in the best pre workout supplements than anything else.
+It’s a herb that is believed to have a number of benefits.

 • Garcinia Cambogia – This is an extract from a tropical species of Garcinia native to Indonesia.
-We have to say, we’re not too sure about it as a fat burner ingredient.
+We have to say, we’re not too sure about it as an ingredient.
 We’ve seen it used in a few products but the best supplements on the market don’t use it.
-It’s key ingredient is hydroxycitric acid, which is thought to help some people lose weight.
-NXT say they’ve included it to help suppress appetite.
+It’s key ingredient is hydroxycitric acid.
+We’re not totally convinced.

-• Octadrine – This was originally used as drug for nasal congestion.
-Nowadays, it’s found in health and fitness supplements.
+• Octadrine – This ingredient is sometimes found in supplements.
 There’s not much information about where it comes from, with some suggestions that it’s not natural and is made in a laboratory.
-We’re not too sure about this particular ingredient.
+Again, we’re not too sure about this particular ingredient.

 As you can see for yourself, Nuclear Burn uses a range of ingredients, but these are the main ones.

-As we alluded to above, we’d prefer to have seen Nuclear Burn use some better proven fat burner ingredients rather than some of their choices.
+As we alluded to above, we’d prefer to have seen Nuclear Burn use some more commonly used ingredients rather than some of their choices.

-There are quite a lot of our favorite fat burner ingredients missing from this product.
+There are quite a lot of our favorite ingredients missing from this product.

 Firstly, there was no Cayenne Pepper in this product.
-We rate this alongside Green Tea Extract as one of the top two fat burner ingredients.
+We rate this alongside Green Tea Extract as one of the top two ingredients.

 It was also a shame not to find any Glucomannan on the label.
-Another of our top-rated fat burner ingredients, Glucomannan is a natural dietary fiber which swells in your stomach to help make sticking to your diet easier.
+Another of our top-rated ingredients, Glucomannan is a natural dietary fiber which comes from the root of the Konjac Plant and is usually included in the top supplements.

-There were also a few other of the best fat burner ingredients missing from this product.
-Firstly, there was no Green Coffee Bean Extract, and there were also some other things not included, such as Chromium and Black Pepper Extact, which helps with absorption of other nutrients.
+There were also a few other of our favorite ingredients missing from this product.
+Firstly, there was no Green Coffee Bean Extract, and there were also some other things not included, such as Chromium and Black Pepper Extract.

-To see our updated guide to the best fat burner supplements on the market right now based on the best ingredients and customer reviews, visit the link below.
+To see our updated guide to the best five supplements on the market right now based on the best ingredients and customer reviews, visit the link below.

-We’ve also got a specific guide for the best fat burner supplements for women on sale at the moment.
+We’ve also got a specific guide for the best supplements for women on sale at the moment.

-Generally, fat burner supplements tend to be pretty safe, especially if they use only natural ingredients.
+Generally, these types of supplements tend to be pretty safe, especially if they use only natural ingredients.

 The main thing to look out for when it comes to fat burners is the overuse of stimulants.